MasonPrintz/Rc-Fourwheeler-Conversion/JOURNAL.md

-Please remeber while reading i Chose these parts months ago. but my parents told me i couldnt buy the parts do to how much money it is.

 And the source from all my findings was simply measuring and thinking about what i need than googling the item. than spending HOURS lol scrolling through different manufacturers and online markets reading reveiews and threads about that part.